Q: How do I apply for financial aid?

 Q: I received a letter that states I am selected for verification.
 What does that mean?

 A: Each year a random number of students are selected by the U.S. Department of Education for verification.
 The verification process requires the Financial Aid Office to confirm the data supplied by the student and/or parent(s) for accuracy and completeness.
-You may need to submit an IRS tax return transcript, W-2, and/or other documentation to verify the information reported on the FAFSA.
+You will need to submit a verification worksheet along with financial and/or other documentation to verify the information reported on the FAFSA.